mccright/rrl/AudioBooks/README.md

 Publisher: https://www.jamespatterson.com/titles/james-patterson/the-perfect-assassin/9781538721841/
 By [James Patterson](https://en.wikipedia.org/wiki/James_Patterson) (1947 – ) and [Brian Sitts](https://www.booknotification.com/authors/brian-sitts/) ( - )

 Reading Notes: Improbable all around.
-You need to be in the mood for an action story...
+You need to be in the mood for a formulaic action story...
 In my case, it was good enough for reasonable entertainment while doing yard work.

 </details>